- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Ask your health care provider about treatment for acne.
 There are various ways to treat acne, including the birth control pill, topical creams, oral antibiotics, and other medications.

 Ask your health care provider about a weight loss plan if you are overweight.
-If you’re overweight, losing weight may reduce some of the symptoms of PCOS.
-Talk to your health care provider or nutritionist about healthy ways to lose weight such as increasing exercise and following a nutrition plan that helps manage insulin levels.
+If you’re overweight, losing weight may lessen some of the symptoms of PCOS.
+Talk to your health care provider or nutritionist about healthy ways to lose weight such as exercising more and following a nutrition plan that helps manage insulin levels.
 Healthy eating can also keep your heart healthy and lower your risk of developing diabetes.

 Weight Management Tips: